home | immigration & visas | j-1 scholars and professors | j-1 scholar continuing program out of country

 Procedures to Follow to Obtain Continuing Program Out-of-Country Authorization

-- Submit J-1 Scholar Notice of Departure form, signed by both the J-1 professor/research scholar and the hosting department contact with supporting documentation.
+- Submit J-1 Continuing Program Out of Country form, signed by both the J-1 professor/research scholar and the hosting department contact with supporting documentation.

 - Letter on letterhead from supervising faculty member explaining program activities while out of country, following a standard template

 - Submit to the International Center via email, fax, or drop off, at least 2 weeks before the scholar departs.

 - Read the Travel Advisory information before leaving the U.S.